symfony-cmf/cmf-sandbox/README.md

 ## Run the test suite

 Functional tests are written with PHPUnit.
-Note that Bundles and Components are tested independently.
+Note that Bundles and Components are tested independently:

     app/console doctrine:phpcr:workspace:create sandbox_test
     phpunit -c app